harthsw/www.harth-lang.org/content/index.md

 Some of the tools or features a programmer needs are;

-* Syntax Highlighting - The text is styled and coloured to highlight important information: much like headings in documents.
+* Find Documentation - Less of the "ARGH Help How do I?
+Sheesh, Where is the help?"
 * Find Definition - The programmer can look up definitions of particular piece of code, much like a dictionary or thesaurus.
 * Find References - The programmer can find all the references to a